How To Move with Kids

 Pack all the things Strategically

 You might get the urge to pack everything right away, but that is not the nicest way to approach the problem.
-Your child's life is about to change, and while relocating with children is stressful for you too, you need to put their needs before yours.
+Your child's life is about to change, and while moving with kids is stressful for you too, you need to put their needs before yours.

 It would be best to keep their stuff, or at least the favorite items, unpacked for some time (this is especially true for toddlers), so they can see that things are the way they've always been.